 WAC 478-128 prohibits pets in all University facilities.
-Staff are prohibited from bringing pets into any University facility, including laboratories.
-Refer to WAC 478-128.
-Information on UW policies regarding service animals_can be found here.
+Personnel are prohibited from bringing pets into any University facility, including laboratories.
+Refer to UW policies regarding service animals for more information.

 UW Administrative Policy Statement 46.6 affords individuals with disabilities who require the assistance of a service animal equal opportunity to access University property, courses, programs, and activities.

 A service animal may be restricted from specific areas of the University when consistent with other University policies, state, and/or federal laws/regulations.
 Examples of these areas may include: